Pyramids of Giza, Egypt

 • Short and long sleeves tops

-• Bikini when staying at the beach resort
+• Bikini or other swimwear when staying at the beach resort

-• During the winter months warmer jumper or jacket
+• During the winter months, a warmer jumper or jacket

 • Secure purse or money belt